Mayitzin/Mayitzin/README.md

 ### Hi reader 👋

-I'm Mario, a Mexican Engineer based in Munich, Germany, who plays with sensors, code, and some times artistic creations (although Science is art, isn't it?)
+I'm Mario, an Engineer based in Munich, Germany, who plays with sensors, code, and some times artistic creations (although Science is art, isn't it?)

 Open Source is the way to go, and I will try to support it one way or another.